Stand with Ukraine flag

 We will take the opcUaNode_name metadata value and map it to the deviceName and set the deviceType as default.

-However, you can use another mapping in your specific use cases.
+However, you can use a different mapping in your specific use cases.

-Also, we will retrieve the values of the temperature, humidity and powerConsumption fields and use them as device telemetries.
+We will also retrieve the values of the temperature, humidity and powerConsumption fields and use them as device telemetries.

-Click on the “plus” and on “Create new converter”.
-To view the events, enable Debug.
-In the function decoder field, specify a script to parse and transform data.
+Click the “plus” button and select the “Create new converter” option.
+To view the events, enable “Debug” mode.
+In the “Function decoder” field, enter a script to parse and transform data.

 Doc info icon